Shresth1822/degentoken/README.md

 import "@openzeppelin/contracts/token/ERC20/extensions/ERC20Burnable.sol";
 ```

-## Compiling and Deploying
+## IDE
+REMIX: The Native IDE for Web3 Development. [ https://remix-project.org/ ]

+## Contract Details
+-Solidity Version: ^0.8.18
+-License: MIT

+## Execution of the program
+-Copy the code from this Github Repo
+-Verify the solidity version and compile the code.
-Compile and Deploy the smart contract using Remix IDE and you can then interact with the various functions present and burn and mint DegenTokens
+-Deploy the smart contract and play around.
+-You can interact with the various functions present and burn and mint DegenTokens.

 ## Author
 Shresth Varshney

+## License
+This project is licensed under the MIT License.